rscode999/cnet/documentation/documentation.md

 Updates the weights and biases of this network using `predictions` and `actuals`, using the network's optimizer.

-Call this method immediately after using the `{networkName}.forward` method for best results.
-That way, the stored gradients from `forward` (stored inside the network) and the output from `reverse` will update network gradients properly.
+Call this method immediately after using the `{networkName}.forward` method, using the network's output as `predictions` and the expected output as `actuals`.
+That way, the stored gradients from `forward` (inside the network) will allow `reverse` to update the network gradients properly.

 This method requires the network to be enabled.
 Also, `{networkName}.forward` with `training = true` must have been called since the network was enabled.
 If these conditions are not met, the method throws `illegal_state`.